DayBr3ak/wow-better-cli/README.md

 * List installed addons
 * Cache of addon zip files for reinstalling and the like
 * Folder blame
+* Change wow directory
+* Reinstall all addons in the addons.json

 Planned (in no particular order):
 * Install addons from git/svn/hg repos